The purpose of this annual review is for me to reflect on the year by asking these three questions:

 “We become what we repeatedly do.” ― Sean Covey

 I was surprised to find that 2014 has been the most productive year for me, even though at first it didn't feel like it because of the amount of stress I went through.
 Writing up this annual review helps me appreciate all the work I put in, as I'm often way too hard on myself.

-.
-I rate rescuetime as the most important service I use online, and the pro-version is well worth the money.
+If you’re interested in the productivity tracking application RescueTime, you can sign up here.
+I rate RescueTime as the most important service I use online, and the pro-version is well worth the money.